 Figure 1.
-An overview of KISC's efforts (represented in red) in the context of a species invasion curve, where the majority of focus is placed on preventing selected species from becoming widespread.
+(Left) An overview of KISC's efforts (represented in red) in the context of a species invasion curve, where the majority of focus is placed on preventing selected species from becoming widespread.

 Although a few organizations on Kauai control invaders in high-value natural or cultural areas, KISC's Plant Early Detection Program is the only program currently identifying species that can be eradicated from the entire island of Kauai.
 This makes KISC's Plant Early Detection Program an important gap-filling program that systematically inventories, maps and evaluates potential impacts of early invaders island-wide.
 Importantly, KISC partners with other conservation agencies, which increases our ability to utilize available resources and direct management actions to Kauai's most needed areas.
-Notably, the herbarium and staff at National Tropical Botanical Garden (NTBG) has provided vital scientific support via plant identification and long-term data curation, expertise regarding invasiveness and distributions as well as field surveys; Department of Forestry and Wildlife (DOFAW) and Kokee Resource Conservation Program (KRCP) have provided valuable reports of incipient species, general local knowledge as well as assistance with field surveys.
+Notably, the herbarium and staff at the National Tropical Botanical Garden (NTBG) have provided vital scientific support, via plant identification and long-term data curation, expertise regarding invasiveness and distributions, as well as field surveys; the Hawaii State Department of Lands and Natural Resources Division of Forestry and Wildlife (DOFAW) and Kokee Resource Conservation Program (KRCP) have provided valuable reports of incipient species and general local knowledge as well as assistance with field surveys.